 “MUCH HAS BEEN WRITTEN ABOUT the quaint and lumbering buopoths native to the Exilic Lands and other curious places – but to this day, little remains understood about the shy beasts beyond the proverb that ‘they will haul all day on a fatberry-cake and a kind word.'” — from Road Bound

-That’s the in-universe explanation of my Prosatio Silban stories.
+That’s the in-universe explanation from one of my Prosatio Silban stories.
 Outside the stories, it’s a different matter entirely…

 In former dreams he had seen quaint lumbering buopoths come shyly out of that wood to drink, but now he could not glimpse any.